Benanti

 Benanti Contrada Monte Serra Etna Rosso

 Benanti's Contrada series of Etna Rosso all sing from the rafters.
-The Monte Serra hails from a specific vineyard on the southeastern slope of Etna, with some of the vines dating back over 100 years in age.
+The Monte Serra hails from a specific vineyard on the southeastern slope of Etna, right above their main winery, with some of the vines dating back over 100 years in age.
 It is concentrated but not dense, and the finish registers for a long and steady interval.
 One of Etna's absolute top wines.

 Benanti Contrada Cavaliere Etna Rosso